King County, Texas: Politics

+In 2024, Trump improved his margins again, garnering 95.6% of the vote.
+This made King County the third-most Republican county in Texas by vote share, narrowly behind Roberts and Borden.

 In the 2012 U.S. Senate election, Republican candidate Ted Cruz received 117 votes (amounting to 95.9% of the county's total vote), while Democratic candidate Paul Sadler received 4 votes, or 3.3 percent of the total.

 In the 2014 U.S. Senate election, Republican incumbent Senator John Cornyn received 87 votes (amounting to 96.7% of the county's total vote), while Democratic candidate David Alameel received 1 vote or 1.1 percent of the total.
 Libertarian Party candidate Rebecca Paddock received 2 votes or 2.2 percent of the total.

 In the 2014 Texas gubernatorial election, Republican candidate Greg Abbott received 90 votes (amounting to 96.8% of the county's total vote), while Democratic candidate Wendy Davis received 1 vote or 1.1 percent of the total.
 Libertarian Party candidate Kathie Glass received 2 votes or 2.2 percent of the total.

-Republican Drew Springer Jr., a businessman from Muenster in Cooke County, has since January 2013 represented King County in the Texas House of Representatives.
+Republican James Frank, a businessman from Wichita Falls, has since January 2023 represented King County in the Texas House of Representatives as the representative for House District 69.
+King County was previously represented by then-Representative (now Senator) Drew Springer, Jr., and briefly by David Spiller after Springer's successful election to the Texas Senate.
+Republican Charles Perry represents King County and Senate District 28.